ClockworksIO/clci/README.md

 All tools should be able to be run not only on the JVM but also with Babashka.
 This keeps execution time down and eliminates external dependencies.

-Unfortunately not all Clojure modules used by ClCI are compatible with Babashka.
-This makes it necessary to build some of the tools as Babashka Pods which can be run quickly from any Babashka script.
-This project uses GraalVM and the _native-image_ tool to build a standalone binary that can be called by Babashka using the Pods protocol.
-The Pods protocol interface is implemented using the [Podracer](https://github.com/justone/bb-pod-racer) library.

 ## How to use

 The library can either be used as a normal Clojure module by including it in your project.
 If you want to use it from Babashka you need to include it as a Pod: